-The law usually obliges subsoil users to give preferences to local companies that qualify as local manufacturers of goods, works and services.
-However, as discussed above, some of these preferences were removed in connection with Kazakhstan joining the WTO.
+The law usually obliges subsoil users to give preferences to local companies that qualify as local manufacturers of works and services.
+However, some of these preferences were removed in connection with Kazakhstan joining the WTO.

 22.3 Procurement rules applicable to natural monopolies